openebs/mayastor-docs/quickstart/deploy-a-test-application.md

 If all verification steps in the preceding stages were satisfied, then Mayastor has been successfully deployed within the cluster.
 In order to verify basic functionality, we will now dynamically provision a Persistent Volume based on a Mayastor StorageClass, mount that volume within a small test pod which we'll create, and use the [**Flexible I/O Tester**](https://github.com/axboe/fio) utility within that pod to check that I/O to the volume is processed correctly.

-## Create a Persistent Volume Claim \(PVC\)

-### Define the PVC
+## Define the PVC

 Use `kubectl` to create a PVC based on a StorageClass which you created in the [previous stage](configure-mayastor.md#create-mayastor-storageclass-s).
-In the example shown below, we'll consider that StorageClass to have been named "mayastor-nvmf".
+In the example shown below, we'll consider that StorageClass to have been named "mayastor-1".
 Replace the value of the field "storageClassName" with the name of your own Mayastor-based StorageClass.

 For the purposes of this quickstart guide, it is suggested to name the PVC "ms-volume-claim", as this is what will be illustrated in the example steps which follow.